Fusionmedstaff

 Levels of care

-While both the progressive care and intensive care units are integral components of a hospital’s critical care services, they each serve different medical needs.
+While both the progressive care and intensive care units are integral components of healthcare systems and a hospital’s critical care services, they each serve different medical needs.
 The intensive care unit is specifically for patients with severe and life-threatening illnesses that require constant, close monitoring and support from specialized medical equipment and treatments.

 Nurse-to-patient ratios